 The provider offered more than enough horsepower to keep up with HD video streaming and gaming needs, and might even supply enough oomph to handle 4K HDR content, depending on your usual connection speeds.

 Surfshark’s pricing starts as quite expensive if you opt for a single month’s subscription.
-However, 1-year and 2-year subscriptions are quite the value.
+However, the 1-year subscription offers great value.

 A 30-day money-back guarantee is available for all subscription plans.
 A 7-day free trial is also available.

 Despite Surfshark’s excellent all-around service, you may not find it to be the right fit for your particular needs.
 So, allow me to present 2 alternatives for your consideration.

 ExpressVPN has been an industry leader for many years, reliably providing top-notch services around the globe.

 This provider offers speedy connections via thousands of servers located around the world.
 ExpressVPN takes a back seat to no one when it comes to privacy and security protections.

 Yes, ExpressVPN is more expensive than many providers, but it’s tough to get champagne service on a beer bottle budget.

 NordVPN is also a well-established VPN provider, known for excellent service at a reasonable price, making it an excellent option for users on a budget.

 While providing fast connections is second nature to this provider, its global server coverage is slightly lacking.
 However, I’m willing to bet most users will find it adequate for their needs.